by Meghan Fitzgerald

 Wondering about your child’s sensory processing?

-Early on, it can feel challenging to understand what about a child’s reaction to their environment is/is not cause for concern.
+Early on, it can feel challenging to understand what about a child’s reaction to their environment is or is not cause for concern.
 We may notice that our child appears to either seek or avoid proprioceptive input, but is that just part of their approach as a learner?
 And, will they thrive in time given regular opportunities to engage in activities that offer proprioceptive input?
 Or, might a child struggle with integrating sensory input in such a way that they would benefit from specific, expert support?